umkoin/umkoin/doc/tor.md

 versions of Tor see [Section 3](#3-automatically-listen-on-tor).*

 	HiddenServiceDir /var/lib/tor/umkoin-service/
-	HiddenServicePort 6333 127.0.0.1:6333
+	HiddenServicePort 6333 127.0.0.1:6334
-	HiddenServicePort 16333 127.0.0.1:16333
+	HiddenServicePort 16333 127.0.0.1:16334

-The directory can be different of course, but (both) port numbers should be equal to your umkoind's P2P listen port (6333 by default).
+The directory can be different of course, but virtual port numbers should be equal to your umkoind's P2P listen port (6333 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:6334 by default).

 	-externalip=X   You can tell umkoin about its publicly reachable address using this option, and this can be a .onion address.
 Given the above